johnalison/obsidian-notes/Journal/3 April 2025 Thursday.md

 # Faculty Discussion
 - Have the students talk to each other on the first day
-- Chat Rachel about having TAs teach the 4th lecture
+- Chat Rachel Rosen about having TAs teach the 4th lecture

+# Office Hours
+- Couple of customers

+# Writting up bootstrapping